At least 3 injured in shooting at Southern California dental office - WTOP News

 EL CAJON, Calif.
-(AP) — Police were seeking an “armed and dangerous” suspect following a shooting in Southern California that left at least three people injured Thursday.
+(AP) — A man was taken into custody Thursday in connection with a shooting in Southern California that left at least three people injured, police said

 The shooting occurred at a dental office in El Cajon, about 15 miles (24 kilometers) northeast of downtown San Diego, according to media reports.